Memory-Making Activities for Meaningful Moments (That Don't Require Instagram)

 - Are meaningful: They capture feelings and moments, not just images

-- Are timeless: They don't depend on technology or platforms
+- Are timeless: They do not depend on technology or platforms

 The secret to meaningful memories?
 Make them for yourself, not for your feed.